cykurtz/mpuz/README.md

     An array of letters([A, B, C, D, E, F, G, H, I, J]) is shuffled and each number is now represented by the letter at the index of the number.

     The player's task is to discover which number is represented by each letter.

+    Trapping the user input is incomplete.
+If the user inputs a letter that is out of range or a number that is out of range the program stops abruptly.

+    Also, there is no 'again(y/n)?' so the user must restart the game for each puzzle.